MIT-LCP/better-science-ideathon/content/contact.md

 Ned is a lecturer at MIT, teaching courses on global health informatics and data science in medicine.
 He also works as a data scientist at Kyruus, where he focuses on using data to drive innovation and insights.
 He has an MPH from BU in Biostatistics & Epidemiology and previously worked as a statistician for Blue Cross Blue Shield of Massachusetts.

+## David Sasson

+David Sasson is a graduate student at the Harvard T.H.
+Chan School of Public Health studying Health Data Science.
+Prior to joining MIT Critical Data he completed his undergraduate degree in Biochemistry and held research appointments in private, government, and academic sectors.
+In addition to working in research, David has volunteered in medically underserved areas spanning the greater New York City area, rural Appalachia, and central Bolivia.
+His current interests include the microbiome, democratized AI, and the diminishing separations between biology and technology.

+## Anna Schlimm

 # Contact

 Please reach out to us if you have any questions or feedback - we'd love to hear from you!